 Can I Hold Someone Accountable for a Dog Bite in Columbus?

 Suppose you suffer the grueling experience of a dog bite in Ohio.
 Ohio’s animal bite statutes allow you to hold the owner accountable for your injuries.
 If a dedicated dog bite lawyer takes on your case, they can guide you through the legal process and help ensure you get a fair settlement.

 This may be done by filing a claim with the owner’s insurance company.
 Some animal owners include bite incidents in their insurance policies.
 Therefore, you can recover compensation to the extent of their insurance coverage.
 Beyond this amount, the dog owner would be personally responsible for paying any damages for your bite injury.

-Sometimes, animal attacks result in the death of the bite victim.
+Dog bites may even lead to the victim passing away.
+For example, in 2020 alone, about 46 US citizens died from dog bites.
 In such cases, the deceased’s estate can also file a wrongful death claim.
 Furthermore, in Ohio, the dog doesn’t need to have a history of bad behavior or bite accidents.
 Instead, you can sue the owner even if you’re the first person their dog bites.